jammehabdou64/new-jcc-express-mvc-app/README.md

 2. Open the `engine.js` file.

+3. Mention .env File Configuration: Explain how users can enable the chosen templating engine by setting the TEMPLATE_ENGINE variable to true in the .env file.

-3. Import the desired templating engine module.
+4. Import the desired templating engine module.
 For example, if you want to use EJS, you can add the following line:
    ```javascript
    const ejs = require("ejs");
    module.exports = (app) => {